-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott explains the five steps he takes to add an important and emotional aspect to his genealogy research: visiting the cemeteries and recording the gravesites of his ancestors.
+Introduction: In this article, Scott Phillips explains the five steps he takes to add an important and emotional aspect to his genealogy research: visiting the cemeteries and recording the grave sites of his ancestors.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 As a personal example, I had been struggling with the family of one of my ancestors, Elijah Poad.
 It wasn’t until I found his obituary published in a 1910 Montana newspaper that I was able to move forward with my genealogy research, thanks to the listing of his family members and their hometowns.
 This obituary reported the locations of three brothers, a sister, and a son—five avenues of future research for me to explore.

 Certainly the names, dates of the deceased, hometowns, and family members listed in an obituary are important family history clues.
 There is another important research path that I urge all genealogists to consider after finding their ancestor’s obituary: what we can do when we discover that often-elusive name of the cemetery where their grave is located.